 HDHPs are also the only health insurance option that can be paired with a Health Savings Account (HSA).
 An HSA can help pay for the high-deductible or to save money for future medical costs.

-In 2021, the minimum deductibles will be the same.
-But the maximum out-of-pocket limits will rise to $7,000 for an individual and $14,000 for a family.
+In 2023, the minimum deductibles and out-of-pocket maximums will rise.
+For individuals the minimum deductible will be $1,500 for individuals and $3,000 for families.
+The maximum out-of-pocket limits will rise to $7,500 for an individual and $15,000 for a family.

 There's one other qualifying characteristic of HDHPs.
 The individual pays for the cost of healthcare, up to the deductible, before insurance pays for services.
 The one caveat here is preventative care.
 All preventative care is covered before the deductible.